Muscles Worked in Romanian Deadlifts

-The romanian deadlift is a variation of the deadlift, where you almost entirely have shifted the work to your posterior chain.
-The exercise resembles stiff-legged deadlifts, with the difference that romanian deadlifts are done “from top to top”, while stiff-legged deadlifts are done “from floor to floor”.
-Also, your don’t neccessarily have to touch the floor with the bar in romanian deadlifts (but it is OK if you do).
-If your mobility is really good, you can stand on a plate or something similar while performing this exercise, in order to increase the range of motion even further without hitting the floor.
+The Romanian deadlift is a variation of the deadlift, where you almost entirely have shifted the work to your posterior chain.
+The exercise resembles stiff-legged deadlifts, with the difference that Romanian deadlifts are done “from top to top”, while stiff-legged deadlifts are done “from floor to floor”.
+You don’t necessarily have to touch the floor with the bar in Romanian deadlifts (but it is OK if you do).
+If your mobility is excellent, you can stand on a plate or something similar while performing this exercise to increase the range of motion even further without hitting the floor.

 Text and graphics from the StrengthLog app.